anto-nainFR/MBL/README.md

 ### 4. Utils

-1. read_gpx : function that read a gpx file and return a list of coordinates
+1. `read_gpx`: function that reads a GPX file and returns a list of coordinates
+2. `plot_gpx`: function that displays a route from two GPX files

 ## Installation and running